The BlueConic team was fortunate enough to attend LiveRamp’s recent RampUp event.

-During this insightful panel discussion, many questions were posed to us from the intrigued audience.
+During this insightful discussion, many questions were posed to us from the audience.

-So, we figured it’s worth it to provide answers to some frequently asked questions about customer data platforms that can hopefully provide some clarity to those interested in potentially using a CDP.
+So, we figured it’s worth it to provide answers to some FAQs about customer data platforms that can hopefully provide some clarity to those interested in potentially using a CDP.

 1. How do CDPs handle transactional data?